maxmatkovski/Predicting-Water-Potability/README.md

 ![Image](Images/death-tolls.png)

 It's clear that unsafe drinking water is a problem for global health.
 In this project, I will be using Decision Trees and Random Forests to classify water as either potable or unpotable.
+I will also be attempting to analyze which features are most important in predicting water potability.

 ## Predicting Water Potability with Decision Trees and Random Forests